Backcountry travelTagged in: , .

 Avalanches are a natural and complex phenomena; even experts do not fully understand all their causes.
 A wide range of factors must be considered and weighed to determine a forecast for the hazard that sleeps within the snow pack.

-By travelling in the backcountry surrounding the ski area, or other locations around Fernie, you are putting yourself at risk.
+By traveling in the backcountry surrounding the ski area, or other locations around Fernie, you are putting yourself at risk.
 That’s not to say you shouldn’t go, only if you choose to accept the risks involved, you would be wise to get informed about the level of risk involved.

 If you’re going to spend time in the backcountry, take an avalanche course.
 Learning from a professional is the fastest way to gain respect and an understanding for the hazards and risks you may face.
 The combination of skills, experience and a good working knowledge of your safety equipment will allow you to experience the best the backcountry has to offer.